 While performing bent knee fallout, ensure that your hips stay evenly weighted on the mat.
 You might like to put your hands under the back of your pelvis, so you can feel if your pelvis shifts from left to right as you move your leg.
 Keep the range of the leg opening small enough that the weight stays even.

-Be careful to only move the working leg.
-Sometimes the other leg moves to, trying to counterbalance (i.e. cheat!).
+- Be careful to only move the working leg.
+Sometimes the other leg moves too, trying to counterbalance (i.e. cheat!).

 - Try and keep your bottom relaxed as you perform this exercise, and your spine as long.

 If you would like some expert direction from highly experienced instructors, try our Semi-private Equipment sessions.